-Please upload your document in one of the following formats: .pdf OR .jpeg Please name your document as such: (Agency Name or Initials)CoCNeweLOCCSScreenShot_2022
+Please upload your document in the following format: .pdf Please name your document as such: (Agency Name or Initials)HUDCoCAgreement_2022

 9. eLOCCS Screen Shot

 Please provide a screenshot of the agency's current "Project Portfolio" from eLOCCS documenting the previous grant amount awarded and the amount expended to date.